 it's time to shed some bright ass light on emotional eating, body love, and the roar we wish to see in this world.

 Honoring My Mom's Life through Acts of Kindness

-"Gambling Recovery Starts Here One Book, One Page, One Day At A Time."
+"Gambling Recovery Starts Here.
+One Book, One Page, One Life at a Time"